KonnexionsGmbH/dderl/BUILD.md

 | Yarn      | 1.22.5        | https://yarnpkg.com                                      |

 ## <a name="buildinf_dderl"></a> 2.
 Building DDErl

+The build process can either be done directly on the operating system level or based on the Konnexions development image.
+For the former, all the software components mentioned under section 1 must be installed, for the latter they are already pre-installed in the image.
+In addition, a Docker compose script is available that combines the Konnexions development image with an empty Oracle database.
+This can be used as an easily customizable template.

+## <a name="building_on_operating_system_level"></a> 2.1 Building On Operating System Level

 #### 1. Download the DDErl repository from GitHub: